 And David their king,

 Whom I will raise up for them.

-Those two verses coincide with the second half of Zechariah 13:9.
+Those two verses coincide exactly with the second half of Zechariah 13:9.
 The Jews will finally, after two thousand years, serve Yehovah.
 They will no longer be in rebellion.
 They will also serve the One True Heir to the Throne of David – Jesus Christ.
 How awesome and wonderful it is that Jesus and Yehovah are the same person.

 Israel Will Be Saved From Afar